-6. Closing the Loop: Dissemination and Use of Current Assessment Findings
+6. Closing the Loop: Dissemination and Use of Current Assessment Findings these faculty meetings.
+In addition, one-on-one conversations are held with adjunct faculty throughout the year.

 A. When and how did your program faculty share and discuss these results and findings from this cycle of assessment?